StatStud/book-club/content/posts/power-versus-force.md

 # What Phrase(s) can I add/validate to my mantras?
 - It isn't life's events, **but how one reacts to them and the attitude that one has about them**, that determines whether such events have a positive or negative effect on one's life.
 - Without the exercise of choice, no progression will occur
+- A "high" is any state of consciousness above one's customary level of awareness
+- The higher the attainment of each of these states, the greater its power to reprogram the subjects' entire life.

 # Foreword